Where did you train?

 What is patination?

 It is the surface colour.
-On a bronze it is created by heating the bronze, splashing it with chemicals while using a blowtorch to heat and dry, producing and stabilising the colour.
+It is created by heating the bronze, splashing it with chemicals while using a blowtorch to heat and dry, producing and stabilising the colour.
+It is then waxed to protect and set the patination

 How do you ship your sculpture?